christianityorigins/website/writing/_posts/2024-08-13-the-origins-of-christianity.md

 The central points of this book can be summarized as follows:

 -    Elites in antiquity created imperial cult religions to solidify their rule and subjugate the population to their colonial domination.
 Christianity was one in a long line of slave morality imperial cults invented by these elites.
-Christianity's progenitors were Zoroastrianism, Buddhism, and over a dozen religions from the 'Alexandrian School' in Egypt starting with the Serapsis Cult.
-It is an impossibility that any religion could have sprug up organically.
-The royal families controlled the publishing and the punishment for spreading a religion that might compete with an imperial cult was death.
+Christianity's progenitors included Zoroastrianism, Buddhism, and over a dozen religions from the 'Alexandrian School' in Egypt starting with the Serapsis Cult.
+It is impossible for any religion to have have sprug up organically.
+The royal families controlled the dissemenation of religious texts, and the punishment for spreading a religion that might compete with an imperial cult was death.
--   There existed a Byzantine imperial cult where Julius Caesar took on the role of Asander of Bosphorus, and Cleopatra took on the role of Dynamis, queen of Bosphorus.
+-   There existed a Byzantine imperial cult in which Julius Caesar took on the role of Asander of Bosphorus, and Cleopatra took on the role of Dynamis, queen of Bosphorus.
--   The 'Jesus' figure in the bible originates with Julius Caesar, I(J)upiter-Zeus (I-Zeus), and became an avatar for several later leaders.
+-   The 'Jesus' figure in the bible originates from Julius Caesar, I(J)upiter-Zeus (I-Zeus), and became an avatar for several later leaders.
 -   Sometime after the Bar Kokhba Revolt (132--136 CE), Talmudic jews who were students of a rabbi named Akiva and who had connections to the Alexandrian School in Egypt, and who were hiding out in the Himyarite Kingdom after Emperor Hadrian expelled them from judea, realized that mind subversion was the only way to destroy the Romans.
-Knowing that creating a new religion would have resulted in their death, and the fact that it is an impossible task to get people to abandon their religions for a new one, they took the aformentioned Byzantine-Roman imperial cult and created two new sects: a slave morality for the Romans (Christianity), and warrior cult (the blueprint for Islam) to weaponize the Arabs to attack eastern Rome (Allah and Muhammad the red-headed warlord were eventually added as parodies of Attila the Hun and his uncle Ruglia waging war against Rome ("Edom") because the objective was always to weaponize the Arabs to attack eastern Rome).
+Knowing that creating a new religion would have resulted in their death, and recognizing the impossibility of getting people to abandon their religions for a new one, they took the aforementioned Byzantine-Roman imperial cult and created two new sects: a slave morality for the Romans (Christianity), and warrior cult (the blueprint for Islam) to weaponize the Arabs to attack eastern Rome (Allah and Muhammad the red-headed warlord were eventually added as parodies of Attila the Hun and his uncle Ruglia waging war against Rome ("Edom") because the objective was always to weaponize the Arabs to attack Eastern Rome).
     Rabbi Akiva created modern Judaism to create ethnocentrism in the form of a religion, and his students Markianos of Alexandria aka Marcion of Sinope did the slave-morality of Christianity and Simon ben Yohai created the warrior-morality of Islam and The Secrects of Rabbi Simon ben Yohai.

-My research is focused on identifying the people who wrote the bible, the context in which they wrote it, and my thesis addresses the question of motive, specifically, who benefited from the invention of Christianity.
-My methodologies are multi-faceted: revisionist historiography, counter-narrative analysis, and historical deconstruction.
+My research focuses on identifying the people who wrote the bible, the context in which they wrote it, and my thesis addresses the question of motive, specifically, who benefited from the invention of Christianity.
+My methodologies are multifaceted: revisionist historiography, counter-narrative analysis, and historical deconstruction.
 The main sources that inspired my research are listed in the 'further reading' section at the end of the book.